Care Coordination Infrastructurefor GP-led care navigation.

 Without a structured record, continuity and follow-up become harder to coordinate and harder to audit.

-Instead of asking teams to reconstruct scattered calls, notes, and messages, HOMY turns fragmented intake into a structured review surface.
+Instead of asking practice teams to reconstruct scattered calls, notes, and messages, HOMY turns patient input into structured, auditable workflow before GP-led review begins.

 Capture / Structure / Coordinate